paulduchesne/australian-filmography/README.md

 ### Deploy

-This project makes use of [Frozen Flask](https://frozen-flask.readthedocs.io) to render all of the pages to a static site, for deployment via [GitHub Pages](https://docs.github.com/en/pages).
-The static site components are build using the following command
+This project makes use of [Frozen Flask](https://frozen-flask.readthedocs.io) to render all of the pages to a static site for deployment via [GitHub Pages](https://docs.github.com/en/pages).
+Static site components are build using the following command

 ```sh
 uv run app.py